ConceptJunkie/rpn/README.md

 RPN isn't dead, although I figured it was time for a new release since with the library updates, 8.4.0 didn't work any more.

-Version rpn 8.5.0 is released:  Big Clean-Up and Documentation Release!
+rpn 8.5.0 is released:  Big Clean-Up and Documentation Release!

 Much more thorough argument validation has been implemented on all operators.
 In addition, all non-constant operator function names now end with 'Operator',